 Issuances or sales of substantial numbers of additional shares of our common stock or any additional shares of our cumulative preferred stock (whether or not convertible into common stock), including in connection with future acquisitions, or the perception that such issuances or sales could occur, may cause prevailing market prices for our common stock to decline and may adversely affect our ability to raise additional capital in the financial markets at a time and price favorable to us.
 As of the date of this prospectus supplement, our restated certificate of incorporation, as amended, provides that we have authority to issue up to 1,750,000,000 shares of common stock and 600,000 shares of class B common stock.
 As of May 31, 2003, 743,184,838 shares of common stock were outstanding.
 Also, as of such date, there were 344,180,192 shares of common stock authorized, but reserved for issuance and 662,634,970 shares of common stock authorized and available for issue or reserve and no shares of class B common stock were outstanding or reserved for issuance.
-Concurrently with this offering, we are offering to sell to the public 6,500,000 shares of Series C mandatory convertible preferred stock (or 7,475,000 shares if the underwriters exercise their over-allotment option to purchase additional shares in full) and an additional to shares of common stock will be issuable upon conversion of the Series C mandatory convertible preferred stock (or an additional shares of common stock if the underwriters exercise their over-allotment option in full).
-See "Description of our Capital Stock-Series C Mandatory Convertible Preferred Stock."
+Concurrently with this offering, we are offering to sell to the public 40,000,000 shares of common stock (or 46,000,000 shares if the underwriters exercise their option to purchase additional shares in full) and an additional to shares of common stock will be issuable upon conversion of the Series C mandatory convertible preferred stock (or an additional to shares of common stock if the underwriters exercise their over-allotment option in full).
+See "Description of the Series C Mandatory Convertible Preferred Stock."
 We and our executive officers and directors have entered into the lock-up agreements described under the caption "Underwriting."